bropump/Manifesto/README.md

 If for any reason you would like to make any joint announcements or corporate partnerships please email **contact@bropump.com** it is not compulsory to do so, you may tag the x.com/neirowoof X account for a retweet.

+# No team

+There is no team in Neiro bropump or leader hierachy, we are all Neiro bropump.
+The long running joke is that everyone is the leader.

 # The Neiro logo origin

 The Neiro logo comes from a photo taken by Atsuko Sato (The owner of Kabosu/DOGE) where her husband is holding Neiro and Neiro is seen to be smiling.